Challenge

 Frustrations

-“The website is just packed with official reports and stuff, and it's a real pain trying to go through all of it.”
+“The site is packed with reports, it's a real pain trying to go through all of it.”

 Bio